starbeamjs/starbeam/docs/PACKAGE-SURFACE-TRIAGE.md

 - **Stale boundary:** the current modifier package shrinks or disappears if the old concept no longer matches the active adapter story.

-Current evidence: `@starbeam/modifier` only exposes `ElementPlaceholder`; React modifier docs say the feature is under construction; the runtime README still contains historical `useReactiveElement` / `useModifier` examples that describe the concept but not current public APIs.
+Current evidence: React now has test-local DOM attachment probes for the timing shape, but not a public DOM attachment API. `@starbeam/modifier` only exposes `ElementPlaceholder`; React modifier docs say the feature is under construction;
+the runtime README still contains historical `useReactiveElement` / `useModifier` examples that describe the concept but not current public APIs.

 #### DOM attachment contract sketch